 So what is going on?
 If your male cat mounts other tom cats, is he gay?
 Well, he isn’t, at least not in the way we understand this word.
 But let’s steer clear of that, keeping in mind that animal homosexuality is complicated, but does occur.

 Reasons for cats to mount other cats

-Just as the situations in which it occurs are various, so are the causes for mounting behavior.
+Just as the situations in which it occurs are various, so are the causes for cat mounting behavior.

-How to stop a cat from mounting other cats
+How to stop cat mounting behavior

 While nothing is guaranteed, there is no point in trying the techniques described below or elsewhere before your cat is neutered.

 Stress is a significant risk factor for sexual behavior